 Krutika Amin is an associate director of KFF’s Program on the ACA, conducting economic and policy research on the Affordable Care Act and its effects on private insurers and enrollees.
 Dr. Amin is also an associate director of the Peterson-KFF Health System Tracker Project.
 This project, a partnership with the Peterson Center on Healthcare, monitors the performance of the U.S. health system over time and in relation to other large, high-income countries.

-Prior to joining KFF, she directed policy and research analyses on ACA premium stabilization, financial assistance programs, user fees, and enrollment/premium/risk models at HealthCare.Gov, Consumer Information and Insurance Oversight (CCIIO), US Department of Health and Human Services (HHS).
-Prior to CCIIO/HHS, she was a consultant at Avalere Health.
-Krutika holds a Bachelor of Science degree from the University of Pittsburgh, and a PhD in health policy and management with a concentration in economics from the University of North Carolina at Chapel Hill.
+Prior to joining KFF, she directed policy and research at the Center for Consumer Information and Insurance Oversight (the agency charged with implementing the ACA and HealthCare.gov) within the U.S. Department of Health and Human Services.
+Prior to this, she was a consultant at Avalere Health.
+Dr. Amin has a bachelor’s degree from the University of Pittsburgh, and both a master’s of science in public health and a Ph.D. in health economics from the University of North Carolina at Chapel Hill.